django15wattnet/15Watt_15Watt/README.md

 ```
 All requests are handled by the Kernel.run method.  ```WSGIScriptAlias / /path/to/python/files/application.py```
 The Kernel is a singleton and is created only once per lifetime of the application.
 By this, the configuration und the routes are loaded only once.
-**Only files and / or directories definded by Apache Alias directives are delivered by the web server drircetly!**
+**Only files and/or directories definded by Apache Alias directives are delivered by the web server drircetly!**

 ### Routes
 The routes definitions tells the Kernel witch request path ist mapped to witch controller and method.